krunalgedia/LLM_TextClassifier_WWF/README.md

 The final prompt was engineered for the OpenAI GPT model.

 ## Workflow
 The user must export their OpenAI API key either as an environment variable.
-For this, just replace the key in [.env file](https://github.com/krunalgedia/LLM_TextClassifier_WWF/blob/main/.env) with your key.
+For this, just replace the key in [env file](https://github.com/krunalgedia/LLM_TextClassifier_WWF/blob/main/.env) with your key.

 After performing the above step,